Jihad: Defensive and offensive lesser jihad

-Shia and Sunni theories of jihad are similar, except that Shias consider offensive jihad to be valid only under the leadership of the Mahdi, who is currently believed to be in occultation but will return at some point in the future.
+Shia and Sunni theories of jihad are similar, except that Shias consider offensive jihad to be valid only under the leadership of the Mahdi, who is currently believed to be in occultation but will return.
 However, defensive jihad is permissible in Shia Islam before the Mahdi's return.
 In fact, Shia scholars emphasized it was a religious duty for Shia to defend all Muslims (including Sunni Muslims) from outside invaders.

 Rules of warfare

-Rules prohibit attacking or molesting non-combatants, which include women, children under the age of Puberty, elderly men, people with disabilities and those who are sick.
+Rules prohibit attacking or molesting non-combatants, including women, children under the age of puberty, elderly men, people with disabilities and those who are sick.
 Diplomats, merchants and peasants are similarly immune from being attacked.
-Monks are presumed to be non-combatants and thus have immunity too; similarly places of worship should not be attacked.
+Monks are presumed to be non-combatants and thus have immunity; places of worship should not be attacked.
 Even if the enemy disregarded the immunity of noncombatants, Muslims could not respond in kind.
-However, these categories lose their immunity if they participate in fighting, planning or supplying the enemy.
+However, these categories lose their immunity should they participate in fighting, planning, or supplying the enemy.
 Some jurists argued that immunity was more related to noncombatant status than being in a certain demographic class.
 For example, Muhaqqiq al-Hilli opined that only old men are only immune from being killed if they neither fight, nor take a role in military decision making.

 Up until the Crusades, Muslim jurists disallowed the use of mangonels because the weapon killed indiscriminately with the potential of harming noncombatants.
-But during Crusades this ruling was reversed out of military need.
-Jurists also grappled with the question of attacking an enemy that used women, children or Muslims as human shields.
-Most jurists held that it was permissible to attack the enemy in cases of military necessity, but steps should be taken to direct at the attack towards the combatants and avoiding the human shield.
+During the Crusades this ruling was reversed out of military need.
+Jurists grappled with the question of attacking an enemy that used women, children or Muslims as human shields.
+Most jurists held that it was permissible to attack the enemy in cases of military necessity, but steps should be taken to direct the attack towards combatants to avoid the human shield.
 Abu Hanifa argued that if Muslims stopped combat for fear of killing noncombatants, then such a rule would make fighting impossible, as every city had civilians.
-Mutilating the dead bodies of the enemy is prohibited.
+Mutilating the enemy dead is prohibited.

-There are two conflicting rulings on destruction of enemy property.
+Two rulings on destruction of enemy property conflict.
 In one military battle, Prophet Muhammad ordered the destruction of an enemy's palm trees as a means of ending a siege without bloodshed.
 By contrast, Abu Bakr prohibited destruction of trees, buildings and livestock.
 Most jurists did not allow unnecessary destruction of enemy property, but allowed it in cases of military necessity, such as destroying buildings in which the enemy is taking shelter.
-Some jurists also allowed destruction if it would weaken the enemy or win the war.
+Some jurists allowed destruction if it would weaken the enemy or win the war.
 Many jurists cautioned against "unnecessary devastation", not just out of humanitarian concerns, but practical ones: it is more useful to capture an enemy's property than to destroy it.
 Islamic scholars prohibited killing animals, unless due to military necessity (such as killing horses in battle).
-This is because, unlike other enemy property, animals are capable of feeling pain.
+This is because, unlike property, animals feel pain.